amanda-lobo/amanda-lobo/README.md

 :books: Always looking for new learning.

-:outbox_tray: 2022 Goals: create news projects and find a new job.
+:outbox_tray: Goals for 2022: create new projects and go in search of new challenges.

 <img height="180em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=amanda-lobo&layout=compact&langs_count=7&theme=dracula"/>